 The transducer element and the electrostatic principles that govern it are pretty clever.
 However, there’s one big issue with ECM capsules (and condenser microphone capsules in general, for that matter).

 This issue is the extremely high impedance at the capsule output.

-It is critical that the condenser capsule maintains a very high impedance in order to keep the stored charge across the plates from leaking away.
+The condenser capsule must maintain a very high impedance in order to keep the stored charge across the plates from leaking away.

-Similarly, it is essential to have an impedance converter immediately after the capsule in order to effectively take the audio signal from the ECM capsule.
+Similarly, it is essential to have an impedance converter immediately after the capsule to take the audio signal from the ECM capsule effectively.
 With ECMs, this impedance converter is typically in the form of a JFET (junction-gate field-effect transistor).

 A JFET is an active electronic device with three terminals.
 Let’s have a look at a simple diagram of a JFET following by a list of its terminals:

 - D = drain